moondance-labs/tanssi-docs/builders/manage/sudo/sudo.md

 For the examples in this guide, you will need to have the following:

- - A Tanssi Appchain (Snap or Dedicated)
+ - A Tanssi appchain (Snap or Dedicated)
- - Your Appchain's Sudo account connected to your Appchain's Polkadot.js Apps
+ - Your appchain's Sudo account connected to your appchain's Polkadot.js Apps

-If you're unsure what your Tanssi Appchain's Sudo account is, you can find it in your [Tanssi Dashboard](https://apps.tanssi.network/){target=\_blank} underneath the **Properties** section.
+If you're unsure what your Tanssi appchain's Sudo account is, you can find it in your [Tanssi Dashboard](https://apps.tanssi.network/){target=\_blank} underneath the **Properties** section.

 ![Locating your Sudo address on apps.tanssi.network](/images/builders/manage/sudo/sudo/sudo-1.webp)

 !!! note
-    You should always protect your Sudo account key with the utmost security precautions, as it grants privileged access to your Tanssi Appchain.
+    You should always protect your Sudo account key with the utmost security precautions, as it grants privileged access to your Tanssi appchain.

 ### Configuring Polkadot.js Apps { : #configuring-polkadotjs-apps }

-After navigating to Polkadot.js Apps for your Tanssi Appchain, you'll need to add your Sudo account.
+After navigating to Polkadot.js Apps for your Tanssi appchain, you'll need to add your Sudo account.
 Injecting your Sudo account into Polkadot.js Apps from a browser extension is considered safer than storing accounts directly in the browser.
 However, you can still import your Sudo account directly into the browser's cache.
 This method does not require the use of any extensions.
 To import an account into Polkadot.js in this manner, take the following steps:

 1. Click on **Settings**
 2. Under **in-browser account creation** select **Allow local in-browser account creation**